 A recent McKinsey study showed that over a 5 year period, companies who were most skilled at implementing design principles achieved 32% more revenue and 52% more returns to shareholders than their less skilled counterparts.
 Design thinking can be an incredibly effective way to tackle challenges in your organisation, as well as broader social challenges.

-Let’s take a quick look at what Design Thinking is and where it is already having an impact.
-We’ll touch on 7 ways Design Thinking skills can add value to you, no matter what industry you work in.
-All of these things you can learn on our various Design Thinking courses, including our Online FastTrack Design Thinking course, getting you up and running in record time – with both in-person and online courses available.
+Let’s take a quick look at what design thinking is and where it is already having an impact.
+We’ll touch on 7 ways design thinking skills can add value to you, no matter what industry you work in.
+All of these things you can learn on our various design thinking courses, including our Online FastTrack Design Thinking course, getting you up and running in record time – with both in-person and online courses available.

 In practical terms, it is a set of tools and methodologies that you can use to tackle social or commercial challenges.

 At Design Thinkers Academy London, we follow a 4 stage process called the Double Diamond (see below).